SauveSolutions/presenters/README.md

 Usage
 ------

-Using the library is very simple and takes just two steps.
+Using the library is very simple.

 1. Derive an unpresenter from SauveSolutions\presenters\Unpresenter and implement the necessary methods.
 2. In a controller instantiate an instance of the Unpresenter and pass the input array to the constructor.